 -Consider making your dress, if you or someone you know sews.
 I was able to make my own dress exactly how I wanted it + saved money too.

 -Etsy- there are so many options that could be fun to make your own (a few are pictured).
-Also check out: Tradesy, Poshmark, Depop, eBay or Instagram.
+Check out other resale sites like: Tradesy, Poshmark, Depop, eBay or Instagram.
 (Pay close attention to measurements.)

 -Use what you already have.
 You may already have a pair of shoes + jewelry that work well (or borrow/swap some).